 We hire artists, not assassins.

-While it’s true, we’ve had zero churn from the company so far, high employee retention is more about value alignment than anything else.
+High employee retention is more about value alignment than anything else.
 Our goal from day one is to work with people who share our values and understand why we’re building what we’re building on a deeply personal level.
-We sometimes joke that we’re a home for crazies because security people tend to be disliked at companies for always saying, “No.” However, at Doppler, you are the champion!
-We have all been that super niche person who pushes back before, but now that we’re a part of a security company, we’re amongst similarly-minded peers.
+We sometimes joke that we’re a home for the crazies, where creative and passionate people thrive!

-We should let you know that we’re extremely passionate people.
+We are all artists in our own way, driven by our love of the product, team, and mission.
 Our first hire, Tom, has a deep seeded passion for security and privacy.
 (He reads privacy policies the way most people watch Netflix, no joke.)
 For Tom, it is not a task, but a way of life, and we appreciate how he brings that passion to our team.
-Ruud joins us from Instagram, where he led their API backend infrastructure.
-He has built out all of our integrations and focuses on growth at Doppler.
-His interest and enthusiasm is contagious.
+Yasmine recently joined the marketing team with an exciting focus on ramping up developer adoption among our fast growing user base.
+Ruud joined us from Instagram, where he led their API backend infrastructure.
+Their interests and enthusiasm is contagious.
 As a last example, Ryan owns developer advocacy at Doppler.
-His excitement for building communities helps us stay connected to and inspired by our users, and we love his talent for distilling information.
+His love for building communities helps us stay connected to and inspired by our users.

 High Quality Code Base